Agenda

 Others attending

-MDA Staff: Kate Hall (facilitator); Joshua Stamper; Raj Mann; Bill VanRyswyk; Dave Tollefson; Kim Kaiser, Theresa Cira; Naworaj Acharya; Eric Burkness; Molly Darlington; Trisha Leaf; Neal Kittelson; Kathy Reynolds
+MDA: Kate Hall (facilitator); Josh Stamper; Raj Mann; Trisha Leaf; Theresa Cira; Dave Tollefson; Kim Kaiser; Naworaj Acharya; Eric Burkness; Molly Darlington; Neal Kittelson; Matt Ribikawskis; Brennon Schaefer; Kathy Reynolds; Jordan Harder; Haley Johnson

 Meeting Notes

-Josh Stamper, MDA, welcomed participants to the meeting, emphasized the importance of discussion and member feedback, encouraged members to reapply, and touched on revisions to the Pesticide Management Plan and MDA’s recent comments to the Environmental Protection Agency (EPA).
+Josh Stamper, MDA, welcomed participants to the meeting, explained the purpose of the committee, and emphasized the importance of discussion and member feedback.
 PMPC Members and MDA leadership introduced themselves.

 Kate Hall (meeting facilitator), MDA, went through housekeeping items and presented background slides on PMPC.
 The presentation provided an overview of the MDA’s Pesticide Management Plan, “common detection” and “surface water pesticide of concern” designations, and select comments received from members the previous year.
 The MDA’s Indigenous Land Acknowledgement statement was read.